suukii/frontendmasters/README.md

 # frontendmasters

-This is a repository of my Exercises and Projects for FrontEnd Masters Courses.
+This is a repository of my Exercises for FrontEnd Masters Courses.